NTasev/skillo-automation-project/README.md

 ## 📄 License

-(Optional) MIT License or mention it's for educational purposes
+This project is for educational purposes only.